 Welcome Marine Bio-products and Biotechnology

-The Blue Bio-economy is a business and societal response to environmental, resource and social challenges and opportunities through the sustainable use of marine biological resources for creating new marine-derived products, industries and jobs.
+The Marine Bio-economy is a business and societal response to environmental, resource and social challenges and opportunities through the sustainable use of marine biological resources for creating new marine-derived products, industries and jobs.

 "To grow and position the Australian Marine Bio-products and Biotechnology R&D and industry as a global leader in developing and commercializing marine bio-products through capacity building, international partnership, and sustainable & strategic utilisation of Australia’s abundant marine biodiversity. "